nus-cs2103-AY2122S1/ip/docs/README.md

 ### <ins>Font Credits:</ins> [Victor Mono](https://rubjo.github.io/victor-mono/)

 Tasks are classified into 3 types of catergories: Todos, Events or Deadlines.
 Events and deadlines are tasks associated with a date/time, and hence the user is required to enter in the date/time parameter.
-Tasks can be either marked as completed, or not completed and are classified into 3 priorities, low, medium and high.
+Tasks can be either marked as completed, or not completed and are classified into 3 priorities: low, medium and high.

 Commands include a keyword, some mandatory arguments, and some optional arguments.
 The general usage is that the keyword comes first, then the mandatory arguments, then the optional arguments, ie. `[keyword] [mandatory arguments] [optional arguments].`